 Two natural pools receive the waters from the springs that release different kinds of minerals, also known for their natural healing properties.

-The water drips down from the pools to the cliffs creating deposits of minerals that accumulate over time and create these massive white column around the mountains that look like iced water.
+The water drips down from the pools to the cliffs creating deposits of minerals that accumulate over time and create these massive white columns around the mountains that look like iced water.

 It’s a spectacular view and if you dare take a dip in the freezing water, watching the spectacular mountains around you it’s a magical experience.
 There is also a short hike that goes from above the pools all around the falls and you can see them from different perspectives.